 Roasted Strawberry + Salmon Baby Food Puree

-This Roasted Strawberry + Salmon Baby Food Puree is loaded with healthy omega-3’s, antioxidants, vitamin A and potassium, and is perfect for both babies and toddlers!
-Rich salmon, sweet strawberries, smooth leeks and woodsy sage all combine to make one amazing delicious puree.
-I would call it a gourmet puree, but that sounds way too fancy for our tastes 🙂
+This Roasted Strawberry + Salmon Baby Food Puree is loaded with rich salmon, sweet strawberries, smooth leeks, and woodsy sage; all combined to make one amazing, delicious puree.
+Great for 6+ months or Stage 2 Puree.

 Strawberry Salmon Baby Food Puree